connectrpc/validate-go/README.md

 ```

 With the `validate.Interceptor` applied, our `UserService` implementation can
-assume that all requests have already been validated &mdash; no need for
+assume that all requests (and optionally responses) have already been
-hand-written boilerplate!
+validated &mdash; no need for hand-written boilerplate!

 ## FAQ

 ### Does this interceptor work with Connect clients?

-Yes: it validates request messages before sending them to the server.
-But
+Yes: it validates request messages before sending them to the server, and optionally
-unless you're _sure_ that your clients always have an up-to-date schema, it's
+responses when they are received.
+But unless you're _sure_ that your clients always have
-better to let the server handle validation.
+an up-to-date schema, it's better to let the server handle validation.

 ### How do clients know which fields are invalid?

-If the request message fails validation, the interceptor returns an error coded
+If the message fails validation, the interceptor returns an error coded
 with `connect.CodeInvalidArgument`.
 It also adds a [detailed representation of the
 validation error(s)][violations] as an [error detail][connect-error-detail].